Published 16 Jul 2023

 Manufacturing audit checklists encourage collaboration between the manufacturer and supplier as they both have to agree on the checklist items necessary to conduct an effective quality audit.
 Doing this helps develop accountability between them and avoid costly misunderstandings later on.

-Auditing the quality of manufactured products can be very time-consuming and costly if not done properly.
-To help you with that, below is a step-by-step guide on how to conduct manufacturing audits:
+Auditing the quality of manufactured products can be time-consuming and costly if not done correctly.
+To help you with that, below is a step-by-step guide on how to carry out manufacturing audits with a checklist:

 - Add inspection details – This is one of the most important details for the audit.
 As the document’s foundation, make sure to include the Product ID, Stock Keeping Unit (SKU), serial number, or any other form of specifiers that would help identify the products that were inspected.
 Indicate the location of the goods in the production line as well.